9brada6/tabs-with-posts/development.md

 - There should be a function for human diff in Utilities.
 - Remove twrp_get_name and id from widget utilities.
 - When displaying the widget page there is an exception, most likely from first widget with id 0.
 Fix it.
-- Change all "twrp" css/classes backend prefix with "twrpb"
 - Custom date format, make it disabled(not to hide).
 - Remove per widget date format.
 - Make General_Setting_Creator and all of his subclass implement BEM... interface.